ardifx01/pdf-extractor/README.md

-# PDF Extractor using PyMuPDF + Tesseract and Docling
+# File Extraction and Video Transcription Tool

 PDF Extractor is a Python-based tool that extracts text from PDF files using PyMuPDF and Tesseract OCR.
 It is designed to handle both text-based and image-based PDFs, making it versatile for various use cases.